apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 ### Spring Boot 3

-The migration of the entire codebase to Spring Boot 3 and Jakarta APIs is ongoing, and at the moment is pending for the wider ecosystem of suppprting frameworks and libraries to catch up to these changes.
+The migration of the entire codebase to Spring Boot 3 and Jakarta APIs is ongoing, and at the moment is pending for the wider ecosystem of suppporting frameworks and libraries to catch up to these changes.
 As a quick status update, we anticipate the work to finalize in the next release candidate.

 ### Testing Strategy